MicrosoftDocs/entra-docs/docs/identity/users/users-sharing-accounts.md

 * Configure the application for password single sign-on (SSO)
 * Use [group-based assignment](groups-saasapps.md) and select the option to enter a shared credential

-You can also make your shared account more secure with multifactor authentication (MFA) (learn more about [securing applications with Microsoft Entra ID](~/identity/authentication/concept-mfa-howitworks.md)) and you can delegate the ability to manage who has access to the application using [Microsoft Entra self-service](groups-self-service-management.md) group management.
+You can also make your shared account more secure with multifactor authentication (MFA) (learn more about [securing applications with Microsoft Entra ID](~/identity/authentication/concept-mfa-howitworks.md)).
+You can delegate the ability to manage who has access to the application using [Microsoft Entra self-service](groups-self-service-management.md) group management.

 ## Next steps